Mamasapano clash: Incident

 On Wednesday, February 4, 2015, the FBI confirmed to the PNP that the DNA sample from the finger matched that of Marwan's brother detained in a U.S. facility.
 A MILF spokesman accused the SAF squads of initiating the firefight, claiming that the rebels acted in self-defense, and proposed the continuation of the peace process.

 Abu Misri Mama, BIFF spokesman, said that his rebel group's relationship with the MILF's 105th Command headed by Ustadz Zacaria Guma is positive.
-“We're all family,” Mama commenting on BIFF's relationship with Guma's unit.
+"We're all family," Mama commenting on BIFF's relationship with Guma's unit.
 Mama said that there is no distinction between BIFF members and members of Guma's unit and claims that all of them are either relatives or friends of each other.
 It was reported that Guma's unit would engage other MILF units over disputes such as clan feuds.
-It was also reported that Guma is not on good terms with other MILF units which Guma views as "Munafiq", or hypocrites.
+It was also reported that Guma was not on good terms with other MILF units which Guma viewed as "Munafiq", or hypocrites.